Automatically initialize Always On Availability group

 THIS TOPIC APPLIES TO: SQL Server (starting with 2016)Azure SQL DatabaseAzure SQL Data Warehouse Parallel Data Warehouse

-SQL Server 2016 introduces automatic seeding of availability groups.
-When you create an availability group with automatic seeding SQL Server automatically creates the secondary replicas for every database in the group.
-With automatic seeding you no longer have to manually backup and restore secondary replicas.
-To enable automatic seeding, create the availability group with T-SQL.
+SQL Server 2016 introduced automatic seeding of availability groups.
+When you create an availability group with automatic seeding, SQL Server automatically creates the secondary replicas for every database in the group.
+You no longer have to manually back up and restore secondary replicas.
+To enable automatic seeding, create the availability group with T-SQL or use the latest version of SQL Server Management Studio.

 Availability group seeding communicates over the database mirroring endpoint.
 Open inbound firewall rules to the mirroring endpoint port on each server.